vaishnavirpv/FED-Assignment/README.md

 Note:
 For video walkthrough, please refer to the submission on BrightSpace.
 Please extract the file from the zip file to prevent errors.
+The game is also responsive :D

 # Yum Yum Trek - Embark to the land of your favourite childhood snacks!

 Our chosen theme is Theme 5 - Gamer Crazy.
-It is a modified and improved version of the classic game "Whac-A-Mole" that integrates Singapore's favourtite childhood snacks.
+It is a modified and improved version of the classic game "Whac-A-Mole" that integrates Singapore's favourite childhood snacks.

 Our target audience are anyone who shares a Singaporean childhood, bonding over their favourite local snacks.